OCA/rest-framework/fastapi_captcha/README.rst

 This module provides a simple way to protect several fastapi endpoints routes with a captcha.

-It curreently supports the following captcha providers:
+It currently supports the following captcha providers:

 - `Google reCAPTCHA <https://www.google.com/recaptcha>`__
 - `hCaptcha <https://www.hcaptcha.com/>`__